Near Miss

 A: Yes.
 Demonstrating a proactive near‑miss program can lower premiums and show insurers you’re managing risk.

 Near misses are the quiet warnings that our safety systems are almost failing.
-Day to day, by listening to them, acting on them, and sharing the lessons, we turn close calls into safety wins.
+By listening to them, acting on them, and sharing the lessons, we turn close calls into safety wins.
 The next time you dodge a hazard, remember: that moment is a chance to make the workplace safer for everyone.

 Implementation Roadmap – Turning Near‑Miss Data Into Real‑World Protection